Painted-J/CECS-342---Assig-1---group-44/README.md

 - [ ] Quicksort in C by A Random Person
 - [ ] Mergesort in C by Teetee
 - [ ] Quicksort in haskell by Yes Sir
-- [ ] Mergesort in haskell by Painted J
+- [x] Mergesort in haskell by Painted J
-- [ ] Written explanation by TBD
+- [ ] Written explanation by Arius